Future-Web-Programming/Full-Stack-Web-Development/bootstrap/10-navigation/README.md

 </button>
 ```

+👉 When clicked, it toggles the hidden menu.

 ---

-## 🖼️ 5.
-Add a Logo or Image as Brand
+### 🖼️ 4.
+Adding Logo/Brand Image

 ```html
 <a class="navbar-brand" href="#">